aaron-mv-moore/regression-zillow-project/README.md

 # Zillow Project: Linear Regression

 ## Description
-- This project will us linear regression models to predict the tax value for properties using a Zillow dataset.
+- This project will use linear regression models to predict the tax value for properties using a Zillow dataset.
 It will go through the data science pipeline and create a model that accurately predicts the tax value of properties in the dataset.

 ## Goals
 - Predict the values of single unit properties using the obervations from 2017